Bhutan Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of India, Bangladesh, and the Maldives can enter Bhutan without a visa
+Citizens of India, Bangladesh, and Maldives can enter Bhutan without a visa using their national ID cards or passports

-All other nationalities require a visa arranged through a licensed Bhutanese tour operator
+All other nationalities require visa clearance arranged through licensed tour operators

 Arrival Process